letmejustputthishere/chain-fusion-starter/README.md

 ## Get started:

-No matter what setup you pick from below, run `./deploys.sh` from the project root to deploy the EVM contract, generate a couple of events and deploy the chainfusion starter canister.
+No matter what setup you pick from below, run `./deploys.sh` from the project root to deploy the project.
 To understand the steps involved in deploying the project locally, examine the comments in `deploy.sh`.
 This script will

 -   start anvil
 -   start dfx